MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ### Operationalize and improve

-Auditing processes are usually considered to be running _in production_ when initial development is complete, testing is complete, and the process is automated.
+Auditing processes are typically considered to be running _in production_ when initial development and testing are complete and the process is automated.
 Automated auditing processes running in production have greater expectations (than manual processes) for quality, reliability, stability, and support.

 > [!TIP]
 > You don't have to do everything listed below all at once.
 As you gain more experience, you can incrementally improve your solution so that it becomes complete and robust.
 Be aware that most examples you find online are simple, one-off script snippets that may not be production quality.